SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Related Work

 \subsection{Latent Reasoning}

 Similar to the soft-thinking pattern, latent reasoning methods pass continuous vectors between LLM steps.
 These methods fully decouple the reasoning process from explicit natural language (which soft-thinking does not do) and perform inference in the hidden space of the model.
-Generally, latent CoT methods are often diverse from each other and can be mainly divided into token-wise auto-aggressive methods and auxiliary strategies \citep{chen2025latentcot,tan2025think}.
-Token-wise auto-aggressive methods transform the reasoning process into 'soft thoughts' with dense latent embeddings \citep{hao2024training} or specialized tokens (e.g., pause \citep{goyal2024pause,zelikman2024quietstar}).
-These methods focus on transferring the original reasoning policy in the language domain to a latent embedding space, including curriculum learning (e.g., Coconut \citep{hao2024training}, LightThinker \citep{zhang2025lightthinker}, SIM-COT \citep{wei2025sim}), self-distillation (e.g., CODI \citep{shen2025codi}), and one-shot compression (e.g., CoLaR \citep{tan2025think}, SynAdapt \citep{wang2025synadapt}).
-Auxiliary strategies (e.g., SoftCoT \citep{xu2025softcot}) generate latent embeddings from an auxiliary module and inject them into the frozen main model \citep{cheng2024compressed,xu2025softcot++}.
+Generally, latent CoT methods are often diverse from each other and can be mainly divided into token-wise auto-regressive methods and auxiliary strategies \citep{chen2025latentcot,zhu2025survey}.
+Token-wise auto-regressive methods transform the reasoning process into 'soft thoughts' with dense latent embeddings \citep{hao2024training} or specialized tokens (e.g., pause \citep{goyal2024pause,zelikman2024quietstar}).
+These methods focus on transferring the original reasoning policy in the language domain to a latent embedding space, including curriculum learning (e.g., Coconut \citep{hao2024training}, LightThinker \citep{zhang2025lightthinker}, SIM-COT \citep{wei2025sim}), self-distillation (e.g., CODI \citep{shen2025codi}), and one-shot compression (e.g., CoLaR \citep{tan2025think}, SynAdapt \citep{wang2025synadapt}, Latent-SFT \cite{deng2025latent}).
+Auxiliary strategies (e.g., SoftCoT \citep{xu2025softcot}) generate latent embeddings from an auxiliary module and inject them into the frozen main model \citep{cheng2024compressed,xu2025softcot++,su2025token}.

-Due to the existing token-wise auto-aggressive methods completely treating the language CoTs as the label, these methods can hardly surpass or even reach the performance level of language LRMs.
+Due to the existing token-wise auto-regressive methods completely treating the language CoTs as the label, these methods can hardly surpass or even reach the performance level of reasoning LLMs.
 So empirically, these methods can effectively improve the token efficiency compared to language CoT, but there is a clear performance drop.
-Auxiliary strategies, instead, can effectively prompt the performance of the original LLM, sacrificing the running efficiency.
+Auxiliary strategies, instead, can effectively boost the performance of the original LLM, sacrificing the running efficiency.

 Compared to latent reasoning methods mainly aiming at better efficiency, the proposed SofT-GRPO aims at reinforcing the accuracy of the soft-thinking pattern to surpass discrete-token CoT with GRPO on general reasoning tasks.